blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/How many sounds are possible.md

 Range of frequencies: 20 kHz
 Range of intervals: 10 octaves

+Sound should also last between 0.004 to 0.013 seconds to be perceived, depending on the frequency.

 Discrete audible volumes?

 A phon is the unit of perceptible audio intensity: https://courses.lumenlearning.com/suny-physics/chapter/17-6-hearing/ Wikipedia says the JND amplitude for humans is 1 dB.
 There are about 120 phons till the threshold of pain.
-So I'll include 80 phons for music.
+So I'll include 60 phons for music (also to account for frequency distribution)

 ![[Frequency and Loudness Response of the Ear.png]]